Q&A with Lindsey Ross, Brain Surgeon in the Making

 Q: How did your friend’s accident affect you?

 A: At that point in medical school, I was exposed to nothing more than classroom instruction.
 I had very little real patient contact.
 This was the first time I had seen somebody in a coma, and, while it was difficult, I was fascinated by everything I was learning.
 That experience truly inspired me, and I knew this was what I wanted to pursue.
-And when I saw him wake up after two weeks, open his eyes, breathe on his own, and move to the rehab unit, I was probably forever changed.
+And when I saw him wake up after two weeks, open his eyes, breathe on his own, and move to the rehabilitation unit, I was forever changed.
 Physically, he’s not exactly like he was before, but he’s still the same vibrant person I knew.

 Q: Have your career objectives changed over the past four years?